 Who were the Maya?
 What does chimpanzee life tell us about ourselves?
 How do women in Botswana feel about aging?
 Students with wide-ranging interests and curiosities are drawn to anthropology at Kenyon for a chance to explore the diversity of the human world.

-Often referred to as the science of humanity, anthropology embraces biological, historical, and cultural studies as distinct but interrelated pursuits.
-Unusual among undergraduate institutions, Kenyon’s Department of Anthropology gives students a balanced exposure to the discipline’s four subfields of anthropology, archaeology, physical anthropology, and linguistic anthropology.
+Often referred to as the science of humanity, anthropology embraces biological, historical and cultural studies as distinct but interrelated pursuits.
+Unusual among undergraduate institutions, Kenyon’s Department of Anthropology gives students a balanced exposure to the subfields of biological anthropology, cultural anthropology and archaeology.